San Francisco, California

 Facilitator: Kathleen Smith, Biologist, FWC

-Have you ever wondered how scientists catch bats or how they determine what species of bat is flying above you?
+Have you ever wondered how scientists catch bats or how they determine what species of bat is flying overhead?
 Come learn about these fascinating creatures of the night in this hands-on, working seminar.

-FL Fish & Wildlife Commission biologist, Kathleen Smith, will dispel myths about bats, teach you their importance in our ecosystem, and tell you how you can help.
+FL Fish & Wildlife Commission biologist, Kathleen Smith, will dispel myths about bats, teach you their importance in our ecosystem, and tell you how you can help protect bats.

-The presentation will describe native bat species found at CREW and their role in the ecosystem and includes hands-on activities related to bat capture and research.
+The presentation will describe native bat species found at CREW and includes hands-on activities related to bat capture and research.
 Bats are critically important to the functioning of the natural ecosystem by consuming insects and agriculture pests.

 What to wear/bring: Bug spray/head nets/mosquito jackets.
 Long pants, long shirt, and close-toed shoes that can get wet.